DevinciHQ/dsb2-kaggle/doc/REPORT.md

 # tflow-minimal.py

-This is a single-layer network using only the first frame of each 2 chamber or 4 champer view.
+This is a single-layer network using only the first frame of each 2 chamber or 4 chamber view.
 This is equivalent to linear regression using the scaled pixel data as explanatory variables.

 ## 2 Chamber View Model